The border dilemma

-This project aims at investigating democratic justifications of borders.
-In his ongoing publications, Benjamin pursues three lines of argument.
-First, he reconstructs the ongoing debate on the ethics of immigration to explain how the ‘boundary dilemma’ arises, i.e. the difficulty of reconciling a clear justification for border controls with a solid defence of freedom and equality.
-Secondly, he argues that the main positions in this debate rely on methodological nationalism, i.e. they build their theories on a biased image of the political community.
-Thirdly, he makes the case for a pragmatist definition of democratic communities and argues that the various interests of members and non-members should equally be taken into account in order to ensure the participation of those whose interests are severely affected.
-He aims to develop a more thorough understanding of the ‘interests’ to be considered and a clearer defence of the relationship between having one’s interests affected and actual participation.
-Benjamin suggests that, far from being a utopian solution, the principle of affected interests can be incrementally implemented so as to make democratic boundaries more responsive to the domination of foreigners.
+In 2016-2018, Benjamin Boudou developed “The Border Dilemma” project, which aimed at investigating democratic justifications of borders.
+First, he reconstructed the ongoing debate on the ethics of immigration to explain how the ‘boundary dilemma’ arises, i.e., the difficulty of reconciling a clear justification for border controls with a solid defense of freedom and equality.
+Secondly, he argued that the main positions in this debate rely on methodological nationalism, i.e., they build their theories on a biased image of the political community.
+Thirdly, he made the case for a pragmatist definition of democratic communities, and contends that the various interests of members and non-members should equally be taken into account in order to ensure participation of those whose interests are severely affected.